db0/hypnagonia/README.md

 Everything except Assets and Shaders is licensed under the AGPL3

 Assets and Shaders will list their individual licenses in their respective folders or code.

+## Support

+If you wish to support the development of this game, consider becoming a patron via [liberapay](https://liberapay.com/db0/)